 - Prostate cancer: One study found that men drinking green tea had a 48% lower risk of developing prostate cancer, which is the most common cancer in men.

-- Colorectal cancer: A study of 69,710 Chinese women found that green tea drinkers had a 57% lower risk of colorectal cancer.
+- Colorectal cancer: A study of 69,710 Chinese women found that green tea drinkers had a 57% lower risk of colorectal cancer, ad still there is the option of an alternative cancer treatment.

 Read more: http://www.care2.com/greenliving/13-reasons-to-drink-green-tea.html#ixzz3WquRfJie